Dean of Nursing: Dunnington

 A student choosing a dual degree option must complete the appropriate dual degree application as a notice of intention to seek the dual degree.
-For more information on the admission process, please contact the Admission Office.
+For more information on the admission process, please contact the Adult & Graduate Education Office.

-- Undergraduate Fast Track to MSN: Undergraduate nursing majors who hold a GPA of 3.5 in the last year of their baccalaureate curriculum may earn up to nine hours of credit by enrolling in any of the following graduate courses: NURS-500: Advanced Healthcare Statistics; NURS-510: Nursing Science and Theory; NURS-520: Advanced Nursing Research; NURS-530: Healthcare Informatics and Technology.
+- Undergraduate Fast Track to MSN: Undergraduate nursing majors who hold a GPA of 3.5 in the last year of their baccalaureate curriculum may earn up to nine hours of credit by enrolling in any of the following graduate courses: NURS-500: Advanced Healthcare Statistics; NURS-510: Nursing Science and Theory; NURS-520: Advanced Nursing Research; NURS-530: Nursing Informatics.
 Registration in courses is limited to space availability.
 After the student is granted admission to the MSN program, courses are then used to fulfill graduate requirements.

 The Graduate Program Focus

 The organizing theme of the graduate curriculum is “leadership at the multidisciplinary frontier of health care.”
 The MSN graduate program is designed to build on the strengths of the Department of Nursing and university faculty, to offer students alternatives to practitioner programs, and to avoid duplication with the other graduate programs in Columbus.
 An initial needs assessment, faculty beliefs about knowledge and skills, literature reviews, and professional standards influenced curriculum design.
 Courses are reviewed annually and updated based upon on student need and feedback, community and national health care priorities, policy initiatives, and changes in accreditation standards.